Banana Greek Yoghurt Pancakes

 Recipe Notes

-1. Storage– Store in an airtight container in the fridge for up to 5 days or freezer for up to 3 months.
+2. Storing – Store in an airtight container in the fridge for up to 5 days or freezer for up to 3 months.
+Be sure to practice food safety when storing, defrosting and/or reheating baby food.

 Nutrition Information